 First, you need a close friend who will be with you at every step of your spiritual journey.
 This friend needs to be faithful in recording your experience with no judgments.

 How To Journal, Why Use a Journal?

 It seems so old-fashioned and out of date, but there are some excellent reasons to use a journal.
-It’s the technology that captures a lot of useful data.
+It’s a technology that captures a lot of useful data.
 It is available any time of day or night to give you feedback.
-Once you learn how to journal, you will find it an indispensable spiritual tool.
+Once you learn how to use this tool, you will find it an indispensable part of your spiritual practice.

 Some people refer to this document as a spiritual journal.
 That’s because it is one of the best tools to spot trends.
-It will help you see incremental growth.
-And, it will uncover unhealthy self-talk and patterns.
+It will help you see incremental growth and uncover unhealthy self-talk and patterns.

 There are many kinds of journals.
 You can use a journal to record almost any activity.
 Use it to track food, travel, dreams, favorite poems, ideas, and prayers.
 We’ll go through the top reasons to use a journal and the best practices to get the most out of them.